priya1puresoftware/arm-software-developers-ads/content/learning-paths/server-and-cloud/mysql/ec2_deployment.md

 ## Connect to Database using EC2 instance

 To connect to the database, we need the `public-ip` of the instance where MySQL is deployed.
-We also need to use MySQL Client to interact with the MySQL database.
+We also need to use the MySQL Client to interact with the MySQL database.

 ```console
 apt install mysql-client